Beatrix-droid/Broadband-reviews-NLP/README.md

 * frontend.py serves the streamlit web app with which the user can interact with the model ./streamlit/config.toml contains the styling configurations of the application of the frontend streamlit app.

+The deployment branch contains only the scripts required to run the web application live on streamlit which viewers can check out [here]("https://beatrix-droid-broadband-reviews-nlp-frontend-deployment-mmuqk0.streamlit.app/").
+This means that only the saved model, frontend.py and helper.py along with the requirements.txt and the README.md are present in that branch.